sangitakarki/Self-Organising-Maps/README.md

 ### Visualization

 Cluster assignments were visualized using:
-SOM cluster maps
-Hierarchically clustered heatmaps
+SOM cluster maps and Hierarchically clustered heatmaps